Bubba Thompson Player Props: Rangers vs. Royals

 - The pitching staff for the Royals had a collective 7.6 K/9 last season, which ranked 25th in the league.

-- Royals pitchers combined to give up 173 total home runs at a clip of 1.1 per game (17th in baseball).
+- Royals pitchers combined to allow 173 total home runs at a rate of 1.1 per game (17th in the league).

+- The Royals will look to Keller (1-1) in his third start of the season.

+- His most recent appearance was on Friday against the San Francisco Giants, when the righty tossed 5 2/3 innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.